Cammmmmm1/Random-password-generator/README.md

-# Password Generator Starter Code
+# Random Password Generator S
 ### Usage

 This is a Password Generator that generates a secure and safe password for users for current employees/users